1888 Lafayette football team

 The 1888 Lafayette football team was an American football team that represented Lafayette College as an independent during the 1888 college football season.
 Playing without a regular coach, the team compiled a 6–3 record and outscored opponents by a total of 141 to 67.
-Everet Camp was the team captain, and H. Fay was the manager.
+Everett B. Camp was the team captain, and H. Fay was the manager.
 The team played its home games on The Quad in Easton, Pennsylvania.